-When you need a sexual harassment lawyer in San Diego, turn to Gilleon Law Firm.
+When you need a sexual harassment lawyer in San Diego, turn to Gilleon Law Firm, APC.
 Our team of experienced attorneys knows the devastating impact of sexual harassment and is ready to defend your rights to ensure you get the justice you deserve.

 Sexual harassment is far too common throughout the state of California.
 A report from UC San Diego’s Center for Gender Equity and Health reveals that a whopping 86 percent of the state’s women — and 53 percent of men — have experienced some form of sexual harassment or assault.
 These shocking rates are even higher for members of marginalized communities.